Scalingo/documentation/source/languages/php/buildpack/index.html.md

 If your project is writing in custom logfiles, you can specify them here and they will be streamed to the logs of your application.

-Your can read the logs on your dashboard or with the Appsdeck CLI utility.
+Your can read the logs on your dashboard or with the Scalingo CLI utility.

 ### .extra.paas.new-relic